Best Soundbars Android Central 2020

 The best soundbars have come a long way in the last few years.
 While full-sized speakers will still sound better — sound needs space, after all — soundbars are great for their size.
 That size also requires a smaller footprint in your living room, so it's great for people who want to save space.
 With something like the Sonos Beam, you'll get great sound without a head-scratching installation process, and more.
 There are other great soundbars available, and we have detailed some of the best soundbar options for your home.

-- Best Overall: Sonos Beam Smart TV Sound Bar
+- Best Soundbar Overall: Sonos Beam Smart TV Sound Bar

-- Best for Bose Fans: Bose Solo 5 TV
+- Best Soundbar for Bose Fans: Bose Soundbar 500

-- Best for Amazon Integration: Polk Audio Command Bar
+- Best Soundbar for Google Assistant: Polk Audio Signa S3

-- Best on a Budget: TaoTronics 2.1 Channel Soundbar
+- Best Soundbar on a Budget: TCL Alto 7

-- Truly Wireless Surround Sound: JBL Bar 5.1
+- Best Soundbar for Truly Wireless Surround Sound: JBL Bar 5.1

-- Best for Samsung TVs: Samsung HW-Q800T Soundbar
+- Best Soundbar for Samsung TVs: Samsung HW-Q800T Soundbar

 Best Soundbar Overall: Sonos Beam Smart TV Sound Bar

-With the Sonos Beam, you get a superb TV soundbar with some basic smarts.
-The Sonos Beam connects to your TV with HDMI-ARC, or with the included HDMI-to-Optical adapter.
+With the Sonos Beam, you get the best soundbar with some basic smarts.
+The Sonos Beam connects to your TV with HDMI-ARC or with the included HDMI-to-Optical adapter.
 A recent update has brought the ability for integration between Sonos products and Google Assistant.
 You can control your TV with your voice if your TV supports HDMI-CEC, which most modern sets do.
 Controlling your TV with your voice isn't a replacement for a remote, but it's an excellent option.

 Sonos' ecosystem is attractive because of how easy it is to add more of its speakers to create a surround system.
 And as for connections, you'll get a single HDMI port, a single Ethernet port, and the standard AC power input.
 You can start with the Sonos Beam and have a great soundbar.
 A few months later, you can pick up a couple of Sonos One speakers to add more channels.
-Or, you can buy a Sonos 5.1 kit with everything you need.
+Or, you can buy a Sonos 5.1 kit with everything you need and create one of the best soundbar systems you can find.

 However, if you want to experience better "lows" in your movies and video games, you'll want to pick up a subwoofer after-the-fact.
 This adds more of a punch to intense scenes and helps to immerse you in whatever you're watching or playing.